 2. Go Island Hopping

 With over 1,000 islands, it would be silly to travel to Croatia and not go island hopping.
 Plan to stay at least a couple of days on one of the islands to step back in time and get the full Croatian experience.
 The most popular islands to visit are Brac, Hvar, Krk, Cres, and Lošinj.
 However, don’t be afraid to get off the beaten path and explore some of the lesser-known islands such as Silba, Vis, and Lastovo.
-Most of the islands have ferries that cost less than 30 HRK each way.
+Some of the islands have ferries that start at 30 HRK each way.
 There are many ferry companies operating in Croatia leaving from the main ports of Pula, Porec, Rovinj, Split, Dubrovnik, Zadar, Mali Losinj, Umag, and Novalja.

 3. See St. James’ Cathedral

 Located in Sibenik (which is on the coast between Zadar and Split), St. James is believed to be the world’s largest church built entirely of stone (there are no wooden or brick supports).
 It’s an architectural masterpiece that was started in 1431 and wasn’t completed until 1536.
 It’s massive and spacious with a rather dark and grim stone interior that feels very medieval.
 Some of the cathedral’s highlights are its frieze of 71 heads on the exterior walls, the tomb of Bishop Sizigori, and a 15th-century Gothic crucifix.
 Admission is 15 HRK.